georgringer/news/Documentation/Main/Configuration/Reference/Index.rst

          integer/string

    :Description:
          Maximum height of images.
-The cropping feature can also be used (e.g.
+The cropping feature can also be used, see the property media.image.maxHeight
-         30c)

    :Default:
          100